 The refugee crisis More than one in every five people living in the country is a refugee

-In March 2022, the UN Refugee Agency, UNHCR, had officially registered nearly 840,000 refugees from Syria staying in Lebanon.
+In September 2024, the UN Refugee Agency (UNHCR) had officially registered nearly 770,000 refugees from Syria staying in Lebanon.
 Their living conditions are poor: some 90 per cent of the refugees are living in poverty.
 About 60 per cent of the Syrian refugee children of school age do not go to school and child labour is widespread.

-Most Syrian refugees arrive in North Lebanon, a region where the social situation is already under strain.
-There is a risk that the acute crisis in Lebanon and the increasing poverty also hitting the Lebanese population could lead to distributional disputes arising between the refugees and local people.
+Most Syrian refugees arrive in northern Lebanon, a region where the social situation is already difficult.
+There is a risk that the acute crisis in Lebanon and the increasing poverty also hitting the Lebanese population could lead to distributive conflicts arising between the refugees and local people.

 The Bourj el-Barajneh camp for Palestinian refugees in the Lebanese capital Beirut